zkpstandard/docs/pages/standards/standards.md

 ## ZKProof Standards Committee

 The revision of the ZKProof structure in 2023 created a new team focused on developing a process for Specifications and Standards.
 The **"ZKProof Standards Committee"** will coordinate a process for development of specifications by ZKProof [Working Groups](https://docs.zkproof.org/standards/wg), and corresponding evaluation.
-The work can be directed (i) with the goal of future homologation as ZKProof community standard, or/and (ii) for future submission of ZKP specifications in reply to calls by other standardization bodies.
+These actions can be directed toward (i) future homologation of ZKProof community standards, or/and (ii) future submissions of ZKP specifications in reply to calls by other standardization bodies.

-The composition of the ZKProof Standards Committee and of the approved Working Groups will be updated and publicly listed at [https://docs.zkproof.org/standards/wg](https://docs.zkproof.org/standards/wg).
+Since the 2nd half of 2023, the ZKProof Standards Committee has focused on motivating the creation of various **W**orking **G**roup**s** (WGs) that can develop concrete specifications.
+The first step to create a new ZKProof WG is contacting the Standards Committee by email: `standards at zkproof dot org`.
+Spontaneous proposals are welcome, including for WGs on topics not listed below, e.g., alternative constraint systems.
+To be considered for approval, there is a [formal process](https://docs.zkproof.org/standards/process) for proposing the WG, which involves submitting an abstract and other information.

-## Plan for 2023/2024
+## Plan for 2024/2025

-The action reflected for the 2nd half of 2023 onward is focused on the creation of various **W**orking **G**roups (WG) that will develop concrete specifications.
-The focus in on five (5) modules that can be combined in a flow that enables a generic ZKP system, as follows:
+The current main goal of the Standards Committe is to assist with the creation of WGs and support their development.
+One focus of interest is on modules useful for enabling a generic ZKP system, namely zk-SNARKs, as described in the following linear flow-chart:

 ```mermaid
   graph LR